-If you teach English to Young Learners and/or Kindergarten, having a well-planned lesson can be the difference between a stressful experience and one which is enjoyable both for you and for the children.
+If you teach English to Young Learners and/or Kindergarten, having a well-planned lesson can be the difference between a stressful experience and one that is enjoyable for both you and the children.
 Most importantly, a well-planned lesson can lead to more successful outcomes for the children.

 So what should you think about when planning a lesson for Young Learners or Kindergarten?
 Here are 15 practical tips: